stevekane/keyboard-signal/README.md

 # KeyboardSignal

-Wrap the keyboard events emmitted by the browser and transform them into a data structure that can be queried in an intuitive way.
+Wrap the keyboard events emitted by the browser and transform them into a data structure that can be queried in an intuitive way.
 Refer to keys by keyCode (e.g. 32 for SPACE), use convenient mappings to familiar names, or provide your own custom mappings as parameters to the constructor.

 ## Queries

 Queries are dead simple.
-Simply ask your keyboard signal instance for their active mode as well as the duration that the key has been held down.
+Simply ask your keyboard signal instance for their mode as well as the duration that the key has been held down.

 ## API